-Validation aims to detect potential sources of bias.
-With regard to validation of SSI surveillance, particularly selection bias (methods of patient inclusion), information and detection bias (completion of required medical information) and assessment bias (correct interpretation of the study outcome) need to be considered.
-While the best means to validate a SSI surveillance module is still unknown, the method of calculating sensitivity, specificity, positive and negative predictive values, however, with or without structured interviews for structure and process validation, for the validation of outcome measures in infection surveillance has been widely acknowledged.14-18
+Validation measures are designed to detect potential sources of bias.
+With regard to validation of SSI surveillance, particularly selection bias (methods of patient inclusion), information and detection bias (completion of required medical information), and assessment bias (correct interpretation of the study outcome) need to be considered.
+Although the best means of validating a SSI surveillance module is still unknown, methods of calculating sensitivity, specificity, positive predictive values, and negative predictive values (with or without structured interviews for structure and process validation) have been widely acknowledged.14–18

-To assess the quality of the Swissnoso SSI surveillance program, structure and process for SSI surveillance were reviewed at all participating hospitals by means of audits and structured interviews with all persons involved in surveillance, and SSI outcome data were validated by reviewing a random sample of ten patient records (with or without infection) and of five additional randomly selected patient records with infection per hospital.
+To assess the quality of the Swissnoso SSI surveillance program, structure and process for SSI surveillance were reviewed at all participating hospitals using audits and structured interviews with all persons involved in surveillance.
+SSI outcome data were validated by reviewing a random sample from each hospital of 10 patient records (with or without infection) and 5 additional randomly selected records of patients with infection.

 MATERIALS AND METHODS